A Posteriori Error Estimation for Parabolic Equations with Enriched Galerkin Finite Element Methods: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec:2}, we present the mathematical model for the given parabolic equation, and the temporal and spatial discretization including the enriched Galerkin methods are discussed in Section \ref{sec:3}.
-The a posteriori error estimates are derived in Section \ref{sec:4} including the reliability and efficiency.
-Finally, in Section \ref{sec:num}, we present the results of numerical experiments designed to verify the derived theories and illustrate the capabilities and performance of the proposed algorithms.
+In Section~\ref{sec:2}, we present the mathematical model for the given parabolic equation, and the temporal and spatial discretization including the enriched Galerkin methods are discussed in Section~\ref{sec:3}.
+The a posteriori error estimates are derived in Section~\ref{sec:4}, including the reliability and efficiency results.
+Finally, in Section~\ref{sec:num}, we present the results of numerical experiments designed to verify the derived theory and illustrate the capabilities and performance of the proposed adaptive algorithm.

-\section{Governing System}
+\section{Governing system}

-Given an open, bounded domain $\Omega\subset\mathbb R^d,d=2,3$, a finite time $T>0$, we consider the time-dependent parabolic equation which is given as the following:
+We consider a parabolic diffusion model motivated by pressure flow in porous media.
+Given an open, bounded domain $\Omega\subset\mathbb R^d$, $d=2,3$, and a final time $T>0$, we consider